bwaidelich/umadb-php/PIE-PACKAGE.md

 ## Overview

-PIE is the modern successor to PECL, providing a Composer-like experience for installing PHP extensions.
-The UmaDB extension now supports installation via PIE while maintaining backward compatibility with PECL.
+PIE is the modern PHP extension installer, providing a Composer-like experience for installing PHP extensions.
+The UmaDB extension supports installation via PIE.

 ## Package Configuration